gigawatts/unifi-docker-fedora/README.md

-# unifi-docker
+# unifi-fedora

 ## Description

 This is a containerized version of [Ubiqiti Network](https://www.ubnt.com/)'s Unifi Controller version 5.

+The repo I forked this from used a Debian base container which when run from a Fedora host, frequently uses a lot more memory to load all the Debian components.
+I have re-based this from Fedora to save some memory.

-Use `docker run --net=host -d jacobalberty/unifi:unifi5` to run it.
+Use `docker run --net=host -d gigawatts/unifi-fedora:latest` to run it.

 The following options may be of use: